 - If your project requires native code, you may need to set up bridging headers for communication between Objective-C and Swift and the React Native code.

-- Update the Info.plist file in the iOS folder of your project to include any necessary permissions, configurations, and other metadata for Expo in app purchases.
+- Update the Info.plist file in the iOS folder of your project to include any necessary permissions, configurations, and other metadata.
+Specifically:

 - Generate a signing key using a keystore to sign your app before release.